JStrick510/CSCE606-A2C/README.md

 1. Create a root directory (e.g. **Object Detection**)
 2. Copy the [mrcnn](https://github.com/ahmedfgad/Mask-RCNN-TF2/tree/master/mrcnn) directory inside the root directory.
 3. Download the pre-trained weights inside the root directory.
 The weights can be downloaded from [this link](https://github.com/matterport/Mask_RCNN/releases/download/v2.0/mask_rcnn_coco.h5): https://github.com/matterport/Mask_RCNN/releases/download/v2.0/mask_rcnn_coco.h5.
-4. Create a script for object detection.
+4. Create a script for object detection and save it inside the root directory.
 This script is an example: [samples/mask-rcnn-prediction.py](samples/mask-rcnn-prediction.py).
 Its code is listed in the next section.
 5. Run the script.

 The directory tree of the project is as follows: